mfkimbell/aws-saas-webapp-template/README.md

 ```

 ## Request proxying
 There is a custom fetch function in the React Frontend in lib/utils that adds "/api" in front of all calls and then adds the "<API_URL>" in front of that.
 So "/login" will go to NextJS's api as "/api/login" and then to the backend as "<API_URL>/login".
-To be clear, this is NOT used in the authentication logic, it is for developers to call their backend in a straightforward manner.
+To be clear, this is NOT used in the authentication logic, it is for developers to call their backend without manually calling the frontend api with a token.
 ```typescript
 export const nextApi = axios.create({
   baseURL: "/api",